Joe Allon: Hartlepool United

-Pools paid a nominal fee for the striker to bring him back to the North East.
-Pools struggled near the foot of the Football League in 1988–89 under Moncur, and Allon scored just five goals in 26 starts.
+Hartlepool paid a nominal fee for the striker to bring him back to the North East.
+The club struggled near the foot of the Football League in 1988–89 under Moncur, and Allon scored just five goals in 26 starts.
 The team again struggled in 1989–90 and suffered some heavy defeats under Moncur – losing 7–1 at York City, 6–1 at Aldershot and 6–0 at home to Doncaster.
-As Pools improved in the second half of the season and moved off bottom spot after being rooted there with 9 points from 18 games, Allon managed 17 goals in 45 league starts to become the club's joint top-scorer with strike partner Paul Baker.
-New boss Cyril Knowles was the catalyst for change as he turned the club's fortunes around.
-Allon enjoyed a reunion with his former Newcastle United teammate Gascoigne in September 1990 as Pools played Tottenham Hotspur in the League Cup.
-Gascoigne netted 4 in a 5–0 White Hart Lane defeat for Pools, who lost the second-leg 2–1 at the Victoria Ground.
+As Hartlepool improved in the second half of the season and moved off bottom spot after being rooted there with 9 points from 18 games, Allon scored 17 goals in 45 league starts to become the club's joint top-scorer with strike partner Paul Baker.
+New manager Cyril Knowles was the catalyst for change as he turned the club's fortunes around.
+Allon had a reunion with his former Newcastle United teammate Paul Gascoigne in September 1990 as Hartlepool played Tottenham Hotspur in the League Cup.
+Gascoigne scored four goals in a 5–0 White Hart Lane defeat for Hartlepool, who lost the second-leg 2–1 at the Victoria Ground.

 Allon netted the winning goal for Pools at Feethams in November 1990, as Pools beat rivals Darlington 1–0.
 By scoring the winning goal at Feethams in 1997, the striker became the only Pools striker to have twice scored a winning goal in front of the Tin Shed, the favoured end for supporters of Darlington.

 Allon netted 35 times as Pools won promotion in 1990–91 for only the second time in their history.
 Pools finished third but were only one point behind champions Darlington.
 Allon hit 35 goals in 55 games in the campaign and was named Hennessey Cognac North East Player of the Year and North East Football Writers Player of the Year, and was also voted onto the PFA Team of the Year.
 He came close of a move to Middlesbrough, but called off the deal after manager Colin Todd was sacked.